Cerzat43/check-fixup/README.md

-First test with cimple commit
+First test with simple commit